Captioning Benefits for K-12 Learners

-Captioning is well-known for its success in providing deaf and hard of hearing individuals with access to video content, but current research is daily uncovering the many benefits captions can and do provide to the population at large.
+Captioning is well-known for its success in providing deaf and hard-of-hearing individuals with access to video content.
+Still, current research is daily uncovering the many benefits captions can and do provide to the population.

-As we look closer at the field of K-12 education, we find captioning can provide a multitude of benefits.
-What may possibly be surprising to many, however, is these benefits can impact not only the deaf and hard of hearing but ALL student learners.
+As we look closer at the field of K-12 education, we find that captioning can provide a multitude of benefits.
+However, what may be surprising to many is that these benefits can impact not only the deaf and hard of hearing but ALL student learners.

 Particularly in our current climate of COVID-19, which finds many students participating from home via online learning, the teacher’s use of video, combined with quality captioning, can be significant in addressing the needs of all learners.

-Whether the content is provided to K-12 learners is in the classroom setting or via remote methods, a significant number of children on the receiving end are facing daily challenges—deaf or hard of hearing, learning disabilities, limited grasp of the English language, learning a new language, attention deficit, and/or momentary or ongoing distractions.
+Whether providing the content to K-12 learners is in the classroom setting, or via remote methods, many children on the receiving end face daily challenges.
+Some of these challenges include deaf or hard of hearing, learning disabilities, limited grasp of the English language, learning a new language, attention deficit, and momentary or ongoing distractions.

-Below are some of the benefits that pinpoint how captioning is proving to be an integral tool to improve student learning.
+Below are some of the benefits that pinpoint how captioning is an integral tool to improve student learning.

 CAPTIONING BENEFITS FOR K-12 LEARNERS:

-- Difficult vocabulary is clarified by providing the written word, which can then be further researched as needed
+- Challenging vocabulary is clarified by providing the written word, which can be further researched as needed.

-- Poor audio or stream quality is overcome with captions in place to convey words that may not otherwise be understandable
+- Poor audio or stream quality is overcome with captions to convey words that may not otherwise be understandable.

 Accessibility in All Environments to All Learners

-- Allows learning in the midst of any venues—loud or quiet, at home or in the car, etc.
+- Allows learning amid any venues—loud or quiet, at home or in the car, etc.

-- Searchable options (by keywords, concepts, etc.) are provided through closed captioning, thus allowing for greater and easier access to content
+- Searchable options (such as keywords and concepts) are provided through closed captioning, thus allowing for greater and easier access to content.

 With instruction being the primary purpose of videos in K-12 education, captioning is an excellent tool for serving all learners.
-Accuracy is essential for any type of captioning, but especially so in education.
-It is crucial that proper grammar and spelling are utilized in the presentation of daily lessons.
-It is true this can prove challenging, due to numerous factors such as equipment failures, background noise, audio quality, and more.
-Therefore, it is important to pursue quality captioning in order to accomplish the end goal.
+Accuracy is essential for any captioning, but especially so in education.
+Because of this, it is crucial to utilize proper grammar and spelling to present daily lessons.
+This accuracy level can prove challenging due to numerous factors such as equipment failures, background noise, audio quality, and more.
+Therefore, it is essential to pursue quality captioning to accomplish the end goal.

 HOW CAN WE HELP?

-At Link Electronics we are eager to help you reach your goals related to captioning.
-We have been providing quality products at competitive prices, alongside excellent service, for over 30 years.
+At Link Electronics, we are eager to help you reach your goals related to captioning.
+We have provided quality products at competitive prices, alongside excellent service, for over 30 years.
 Let us know how we can help.